EunnaHuh/PolyMutCluster/README.md

 # PolyMutCluster
 PolyMutCluster provides an analysis pipeline for quantifying the similarity between multi-dimensional protein signaling profiles. <br/>
-This code is rewritten from [Benredjem-Gallion](https://github.com/JonathanGallion/Benredjem-Gallion) to make it widely applicable to any mutagenesis and drug respone data with improved speed by parallel computing.
+This code is rewritten from [Benredjem-Gallion](https://github.com/JonathanGallion/Benredjem-Gallion) to make it widely applicable to any mutagenesis and drug respone data with improved speed using parallel computing.
 <hr style="border:2px solid gray"> </hr>

 ## Publication